EmotiBit/EmotiBit_Docs/Troubleshooting.md

 **Definition:** This category highlights the issue of EmotiBit not being able to detect the SD Card.

 ### Indication of this Error:
-   - The red LED turning ON and then OFF during startup, indicating SD card failure. **A blinking RED LED does not fall under this category**.
+   - The red LED turns ON and then OFF during startup, indicating SD card failure. **A blinking RED LED does not fall under this category**.
 See documentation for EmotiBit LEDs.

 ### How to confirm this error**
    - "Setup failed: SD-Card not detected" message logged on the Arduino IDE Serial Monitor.
 See this [FAQ](https://www.reddit.com/r/EmotiBit/comments/vmtz6w/how_i_use_the_arduino_serial_monitor_with_emotibit/) for more information on using the Arduino Serial monitor.